MicroEJ/docs/ApplicationDeveloperGuide/sandboxedAppSharedInterface.rst

    SharedServiceFactory.getSharedServiceRegistry().register(MyInterface.class, myInstance);

-Retrieve and Use a proxy of a Shared Interface instance
+Retrieve and Use a Proxy of a Shared Interface Instance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The consumer application can then retrieve the instance from the Kernel